zeromq/zproject/README.md

     <!--
-        Includes are processed first, so XML in included files will be part of the XML tree
+        Includes are processed first, so XML in included files will be part of the XML tree.
+This file can provide content of such tags as <license> (detailed text to put in generated file headers) and <starting_year> (a number to put in packaging copyright summaries).
     -->
     <include filename = "license.xml" />